-PFE1 The premises are secure and well maintained and safeguard the dignity of the deceased and the integrity of human tissue b) There is sufficient capacity for storage of bodies, organs and tissue samples, which takes into account predicated peaks of activity.
+PFE1 The premises are secure and well maintained and safeguard the dignity of the deceased and the integrity of human tissue

-- c) There are documented cleaning and decontamination procedures and a schedule of cleaning. - d) The premises are secure (for example there is controlled access to the body storage area(s) and PM room and the use of CCTV to monitor access). - e) Security arrangements protect against unauthorized access and ensure oversight of visitors and contractors who have a legitimate right of access.
+- a) The premises are clean and well maintained. - c) There are documented cleaning and decontamination procedures and a schedule of cleaning. - d) The premises are secure (for example there is controlled access to the body storage area(s) and PM room and the use of CCTV to monitor access). - e) Security arrangements protect against unauthorized access and ensure oversight of visitors and contractors who have a legitimate right of access.

-PFE2 There are appropriate facilities for the storage of bodies and human tissue d) Staff have access to necessary PPE.
+PFE2 There are appropriate facilities for the storage of bodies and human tissue